zyphr-solutions/code-samples/plotly-date-axis-format/blog.md

 ![](assets/dtick_days_100.png)

-However, if you never have too many days along the date axis, this may still be a viable option for you.
+If you never have too many days along the date axis, this may still be a viable option for you.
 Otherwise, the next solution attempts to resolve this.

 ### 3. Change tick interval if date range within a specified number of days